 Site remediation may be funded by responsible parties, or through reimbursement from the state Petroleum Storage Tank Reimbursement Fund or from the federal LUST Trust Fund.
 Helpful information is provided in the Kansas Underground Storage Tank Manual for Owners and Operators (PDF) provided by the Small Business Environmental Assistance Program.
 Submittal of documents for permitting, compliance and facility/site management are managed through the Kansas Environmental Information Management System (KEIMS).

-The renewal submission has an “In process” status
+- The renewal submission in KEIMS has an “In Process” status;

-The UST owner has submitted the appropriate fees associated with their facility for the new permit cycle.
+- The UST owner has submitted the appropriate fees associated with their facility for the current permit cycle; and

-These extensions are being granted in part due to the new federal and state testing requirements for UST systems that went into effect on October 13, 2021.
-Do not wait to have this work done.
-If these new tests are not already done, contact your UST contractor immediately to have this work completed.
-The UST Owner or Operator must document their efforts by providing written proof that a qualified Kansas UST Contractor has been hired to complete the testing, provide the scheduled testing dates to KDHE and/or provide testing results with explanations of parts or equipment being on order.
-If you have any questions about this, you can call us at 785-296-8061 or email us.
+These extensions are granted in part due to the new federal and state compliance testing requirements for UST systems that went into effect on October 13, 2021.
+Do not wait to have this work completed.
+If the new tests are not already finalized, contact your UST Contractor immediately to have this work scheduled and completed.
+The UST Owner or Operator must document their efforts by providing written proof to KDHE that a Kansas-licensed UST Contractor has been hired to complete the testing, provide the scheduled testing dates to KDHE and/or provide testing results with explanations of parts or equipment being on order.
+If you have any questions about this extension and the eligibility requirements, you can reach us at 785-296-8061 or email us.

 Updated Corrective Action Policy Manual